arka-kxqi/kii-chess/README.md

 - **Play and Earn**: Challenge your friends to a game of chess and stake cryptocurrency for a chance to win it all.
 Or, play against the computer without any stakes.
 - **Chess Match NFTs**: Every match you play can be minted as an NFT in the form of a GIF, showcasing all the moves made during the game.
 These NFTs can be listed on our marketplace for others to collect and trade.
 [Example](https://drive.google.com/file/d/1BC-vxcBaLHhLk0QbHLtO9ZLF3Ky3IIIG/view?usp=sharing)
 - **Earn NFT Rewards**: Winners of matches are awarded unique NFTs featuring customizable meme templates, generated using the Canvas API.
 These NFTs serve as tokens of achievement and can be collected or traded on the marketplace.
 [Example](https://drive.google.com/file/d/17D8kcoC8g9celsO9cVAsfnptFDvprIUU/view?usp=sharing)
-- **NFT Marketplace**: Explore a diverse range of Web3 Chess NFTs on our marketplace powered by the EDU.
+- **NFT Marketplace**: Explore a diverse range of Web3 Chess NFTs on our marketplace powered by the kii chain.
 Buy, sell, and trade NFTs to build your collection or discover unique pieces.
 - **Dashboard**: Keep track of your balance, NFTs won or bought, and manage your cryptocurrency deposits and withdrawals on our user-friendly dashboard.

 ## Challenges and Solutions

 Building Web3 Chess presented its own set of challenges, particularly for a team with limited experience in full-stack dApp development.
-However, we overcame these challenges by experimenting with various tools and technologies, ultimately migrating to Moralis midway through the project for its powerful features such as live queries, custom React hooks, easy authentication, and seamless integration with the EDU.
+However, we overcame these challenges by experimenting with various tools and technologies, ultimately migrating to Moralis midway through the project for its powerful features such as live queries, custom React hooks, easy authentication, and seamless integration with the kii chain.

 ## Benefits of Using Web3 Chess